Our Staff's Commitment to You

 Denise is thankful for Dugan Funeral Home giving her an opportunity and showing and teaching her the ways of funeral directing in a caring manner.
 She is excited to continue to grow, learn, and be a part of the Dugan family.

-As a teenager, Charley wanted to be a firefighter or a funeral director, and he’s basically done both.
+As a teenager, Charley wanted to be a firefighter or a funeral director, and he’s just about done both.
 Charley has served as a firefighter, in paid and volunteer positions, for 55 years.
-The day he retired from his paid firefighter position at Carlisle Barracks, in 2005, was the day he came to Dugan Funeral Home asking to be part of our team.
-He started just a few days later.
+The day he retired from his paid firefighter position at Carlisle Barracks, in 2005, was the day he came to Dugan Funeral Home to be part of our team.

 Charley Westcott grew up in Newville and graduated from Big Spring High School.
 When he’s not assisting families at Dugan Funeral Homes, he can often be found at the fire station.
-He has served as the fire chief at Dickinson Township for seven years.
+He has served as Fire Chief at Dickinson Township for seven years.
 Charley is a happy man when he is helping others.